JoshyJosh/docker-postgres-replication/README.md

 As of postgres 12 recovery.conf has been substituted for standby.signal and standby.
 Current replica setup is set for asynchronous replication

-postgres.conf snapshots are on postgres-confs folder
+postgresql.conf snapshots are on postgres-confs folder

+postgresql.conf.example is the default generated  postgresql.conf

 THIS IS A TEST SETUP, due to the lack of `.pgpass` password recognition in this setup, there is a lack of an additional layer of security.
 More reasearch is needed as to why this occurs

+# Setup:
+Copy or modify `.pg_env.example` to `.pg_env`

 # TODO: